 Roseland · TR2

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Portscatho, that work is shaped by the place itself — Portscatho is a small Roseland fishing village and twin to Gerrans on the headland, with a tight cliff-edge Conservation Area, working harbour and a high proportion of historic cottages, with a building stock that leans toward fishermen's cottages and Edwardian villas.
+Anchor any Portscatho renovation in the local fabric and the rest follows — Portscatho is a small Roseland fishing village and twin to Gerrans on the headland, with a tight cliff-edge Conservation Area, working harbour and a high proportion of historic cottages, with a building stock that leans toward fishermen's cottages and modern coastal architect-designed homes.

 • Conservation Area